ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/neonatal_jaundice/index.rst

 At lower TB levels, an infant may be diagnosed with benign hyperbilirubinemia, typified by a yellow pigmentation in the newborn caused by the bilirubin.
-However as TB level increases towards extreme hyperbilirubinemia (EHB; typically classified as TB > 30 mg/dL), the infant becomes increasingly at risk of bilirubin crossing  the blood-brain barrier and binding to brain tissue, resulting in brain damage: bilirubin-induced neurologic dysfunction (BIND).
+However as TB level increases towards EHB (typically classified as TB > 30 mg/dL), the infant becomes increasingly at risk of bilirubin crossing  the blood-brain barrier and binding to brain tissue, resulting in brain damage: bilirubin-induced neurologic dysfunction (BIND).

 `Hemolytic disease`_ is a product of the mother's immunoglobin G antibodies attacking the fetus or newborn's red blood cells.
 The main presentations of